superseriousbusiness/gotosocial/README.md

 **GoToSocial is still [BETA SOFTWARE](https://en.wikipedia.org/wiki/Software_release_life_cycle#Beta)**.
 It is already deployable and useable, and it federates cleanly with many other Fediverse servers (not yet all).
 However, many things are not yet implemented, and there are plenty of bugs!
 We left alpha stage around September/October 2024, and we intend to exit beta some time around 2026.

 Documentation is at [docs.gotosocial.org](https://docs.gotosocial.org).
 You can skip straight to the API documentation [here](https://docs.gotosocial.org/en/latest/api/swagger/).
+You can also [Ask GoToSocial Guru](https://gurubase.io/g/gotosocial), it is a GoToSocial-focused AI to answer your questions.

 To build from source, check the [CONTRIBUTING.md](https://github.com/superseriousbusiness/gotosocial/blob/main/CONTRIBUTING.md) file.